jbellsey/redux-model-utils/README.md

 ```

 You must provide a `name` for your model, which must be globally unique, but
 not necessarily sluggish.
-(I.e., it can have mixed case and/or punctuation.)
+(I.e., it can have mixed case and/or punctuation.
+It's
+used as a key in a POJO.)

 You must provide a list of `selectors`.
 These are strings or functions that are used
 to select specific properties in your model's store, and are described in the next